-Teachers are encouraged to record positive and negative behaviours in their day books and on Sentral as required.
-Positive behaviours can also be recorded through the Dojo Point System.
+Teachers are encouraged to record positive and negative behaviours in their day books and on Schoolbytes as required.
 The date, time, student action and outcome of the behaviour is recorded.
-If a student is sent to time out, a buddy class or an Assistant Principal (AP), teachers are to give them their work to finish, something quiet to complete in another classroom or the problem-solving worksheet (page 19) to fill out as a reflection of an incident.
-The teacher is to then lodge the incident on Sentral as soon as possible.
-If AP support is required as a result of the incident, the Sentral documentation needs to be up to date in order for them to intervene.
-These Sentral behaviour reports are to be communicated to stage supervisors as soon as possible, if the incident is classified as AP or Principal managed on the Behaviour Response Matrix (page 13)/ Classroom Behaviour Management Flowchart (page 18).
+If a student is sent to time out, a buddy class or an Assistant Principal (AP), teachers are to give them their work to finish, something quiet to complete in another classroom or the problem-solving worksheet to fill out as a reflection of an incident.
+The teacher is to then lodge the incident on SchoolBytes as soon as possible.
+If AP support is required as a result of the incident, the SchoolBytes documentation needs to be up to date in order for them to intervene.
+These SchoolBytes behaviour reports are to be communicated to stage supervisors as soon as possible, if the incident is classified as AP or Principal managed on the Classroom Behaviour Management Flowchart.

-Reflection Worksheet
+Reflection Sheet

-The worksheet (page 18) is to allow the student to reflect on the incident that occurred and work on creating a plan to prevent it from happening again.
-This worksheet is to be filled out with the student who was sent to a Buddy Class or Assistant Principal.
+The reflection sheet is to allow the student to reflect on the incident that occurred and work on creating a plan to prevent it from happening again.
+This reflection sheet is to be filled out with the student who was sent to a Buddy Class or Assistant Principal.
 Upon the student's return, the teacher is to speak with the student about the inappropriate behaviour, determine a further course of action and identify any concerns or problems the student may be facing.
-These worksheets will be uploaded with the behaviour report in Sentral.
+These worksheets will be uploaded with the behaviour report in SchoolBytes.